BiancaPuglisi/QRcode-challenge/README.md

-Made by Bianca S N Ribeiro.
+Made by Bianca Ribeiro Puglisi.